PNNL-CompBio/coderdata/docs/pages/contribution.md

 - **Code Style**: Follow the coding style and best practices used in the project.
 - **Documentation**: Any code contribution should be accompanied by relevant documentation updates.
 - **Testing**: Include tests for new features and bug fixes.
-- **Respectful and Constructive Communication**: Engage with the community respectfully and constructively.

 ### Additional Resources

-For a detailed guide on adding new code functionalities, please see our [Code Guide](pages/add_code_guide.md).
+For a detailed guide on adding new code functionalities, please see our [Code Guide](/add_code_guide.md).

 ### Getting Help

-If you need help with making a contribution or have any questions, feel free to reach out to us via our GitHub issues, community forums, or contact page.
+If you need help with making a contribution or have any questions, feel free to reach out to us via our GitHub issues.

 ---